 More information on whether a building is listed is available on the Planning Online System

-To see the full list of listed properties in Three Rivers, please click on this link which leads you to the English Heritage site.
+To see the full list of listed properties in Three Rivers, please click on this link which leads you to the Historic England website.

-National listing criteria are available from the Department for Culture, Media and Sport website.
+National listing criteria are available from the Department for Digital, Culture, Media & Sport website.
 Additional consideration from the conservation perspective is given to the alteration of these buildings in these notes.

 List of Locally Important Buildings